Adding assets to project

 image_1,https://images.pexels.com/photos/45209/purple-grapes-vineyard-napa-valley-napa-vineyard-45209.jpeg

-To add assets located in remote storage through an integration:
+To add assets located in cloud storage through an integration:

 1. If you're adding assets to an existing project, from your project queue, click the More button, and select Upload data.

-3. From the Select remote storage list, select your existing integration.
+4. From the Select cloud storage list, select your existing integration.

-5. If changes between your storage and the project are detected, a button will be displayed so you can complete the upload of assets.
+6. If changes between your storage and the project are detected, a button will be displayed so you can complete the upload of assets.
 Otherwise "no updates" is displayed on the data connector.
+To synchronize assets with your project, click Update.

 Beta feature

-Remote storage integrations are currently a beta feature.
-If you encounter any issues, please report them to us at [email protected]
+Cloud storage integrations are currently a beta feature.
+If you encounter any issues, please report them to us at [email protected].

-• Only organization admins can manage remote integrations.
+• Only organization admins can manage cloud integrations.

 • Kili supports integrations with AWS S3, Azure Blob Storage, and Google Cloud Platform.